Understanding Control Technologies

 Dr Luca Cavanini

-Delegates will find that all instructors are very happy to answer questions or discuss industrial problems they may have in coffee breaks, lunch breaks and at the end of the day.
+Delegates will find all instructors delighted to answer questions and discuss industrial problems during coffee breaks, lunch breaks, and at the end of the day.

 Additional Information